Changing Childbirth in British Columbia

-Changing Childbirth in BC was the first study in the province that looked at person centred outcomes for pregnancy and birth.
-Over 4000 women participated in the study, from all across the province.
+Changing Childbirth in BC was the first study in the province to focus on person centred outcomes for pregnancy and birth.
+In 2014, over 4000 women participated in a survey and/or 20 focus groups, all across the province.

 If you have any questions about the results, please contact us.